joecockman/The_Unknown_Lands/README.md

 def into_the_darkness():
     print(Fore.GREEN + "---------------------------------")
-    print("You use the lantern man's lantern and ward off the darkness.") print("You see colourful lights in the distance.
+    print("You ward off the darkness and walk on.") print("You see colourful lights in the distance.
 As you get closer you see it's a slot machine.") print("Behind it the path is so dark that even the lantern cannot brighten it.") print("Do you play the slot machine? or turn back?")